profcorey/cascade/README.md

 4. The project cooperates with existing projects rather than gratuitously competing or reinventing the wheel

-5. he project adopts technology and patterns used by existing OpenStack projects
+5. The project adopts technology and patterns used by existing OpenStack projects

 ## Open Design